Frequently Asked Questions

 Flock of Ducks (25): $100

-Can I adopt ducks online, the day of the Desert Duck Derby Duck Pluck?
+Can I adopt ducks the day of the Desert Duck Derby Duck Pluck?

 Do all of my ducks get the same number?